Bharath-k-shet/E-commerce/README.md

 CLOUDINARY_API_KEY=your_api_key
 CLOUDINARY_API_SECRET=your_api_secret
 PAYPAL_CLIENT_ID=your_paypal_client_id

-🔹 3.
-Setup Frontend
+3. Setup Frontend

 cd client
 npm install

-🔹 4.
-Run the Project
+4. Run the Project

-Start Backend
+Start Backend:
 cd server
 npm start

-Start Frontend
+Start Frontend:
 cd client
 npm run dev
-🌐 API Modules
-Auth: Login / Register
-Products: Fetch & Manage Products
-Cart: Add / Remove Items
-Orders: Place & Track Orders
-Reviews: Product Reviews
-Search: Product Search

 💳 Payment Integration

-PayPal payment gateway is integrated for secure transactions.
+PayPal is used for secure payments.

 ☁️ Image Upload

-Cloudinary is used for storing and managing product images.
+Cloudinary is used for storing product images.
-📸 Screenshots

-(Add your project screenshots here)
+👨‍💻 Author

+Bharath K Shet
+Shivamogga

+⭐ Support

+If you like this project, give it a star on GitHub!